joshipulkit/joshipulkit/README.md

 ### 🧪 Postdoctoral Researcher in Computational Materials Science

 I specialise in **theoretical and computational chemistry**, focusing on electronic-structure methods for materials.
-After earning my PhD from **TIFR Mumbai** (where I studied non‑covalent interactions in open‑shell systems and anionic resonances), I joined the **Computational Materials Sciences Group** at the **Otto‑Schott‑Institut für Materialforschung, Friedrich‑Schiller‑Universität Jena** as a postdoctoral researcher.
-My work combines **density functional theory (DFT)**, many‑body methods and **data‑driven techniques** to build accurate and efficient models for complex chemical and material systems.
+After earning my PhD from **TIFR Mumbai** (where I studied non-covalent interactions in open-shell systems and anionic resonances), I joined the **Computational Materials Sciences Group** at the **Otto-Schott-Institut für Materialforschung, Friedrich-Schiller-Universität Jena** as a postdoctoral researcher.
+My work combines **density functional theory (DFT)**, many-body methods and **data-driven techniques** to build accurate and efficient models for complex chemical and material systems.

-When I’m not coding or analysing data, I enjoy trekking, table tennis, travelling, good food and exploring thought‑provoking literature & cinema.
+When I’m not coding or analysing data, I enjoy trekking, table tennis, travelling, good food and exploring thought-provoking literature & cinema.
 I’m always open to collaborations and scientific programming projects—feel free to connect!

 ### 🔧 Languages & Tools